 How does Workit Health test for and treat hepatitis C, as a telemedicine clinic?

 If you’re part of our medically-assisted treatment clinic for alcohol or opioids, your Workit Health provider can order a blood test for you at a local lab.
 Should the results come back positive for hepatitis C, your provider will work with you to determine which of the direct-acting antivirals is the best option for you.
-They will send the e-prescription to your local pharmacy, the same way they do for other medications.
+They will send the e-prescription to the pharmacy that will fill it, the same way they do for other medications.